Chinese Communist Party: Founding and early history

-The CCP traces its origins to the May Fourth Movement of 1919, during which radical Western ideologies like Marxism and anarchism gained traction among Chinese intellectuals.
-Other influences stemming from the Bolshevik revolution and Marxist theory inspired the CCP.
+The October Revolution and Marxist theory inspired the founding of the CCP.
 Chen Duxiu and Li Dazhao were among the first to publicly support Leninism and world revolution.
 Both regarded the October Revolution in Russia as groundbreaking, believing it to herald a new era for oppressed countries everywhere.

+Some historical analysis views the May Fourth Movement as the beginning of the revolutionary struggle that led to the founding of the People's Republic of China.
+Following the movement, trends towards social transformation increased.
+Writing in 1939, Mao Zedong stated that the Movement had shown that the bourgeois revolution against imperialism and China had developed to a new stage, but that the proletariat would lead the revolution's completion.
+The May Fourth Movement led to the establishment of radical intellectuals who went on to mobilize peasants and workers into the CCP and gain the organizational strength that would solidify the success of the Chinese Communist Revolution.
+Chen and Li were among the most influential promoters of Marxism in China during the May Fourth period.
+The CCP itself embraces the May Fourth Movement and views itself as part of the movement's legacy.

 Study circles were, according to Cai Hesen, "the rudiments [of our party]".
 Several study circles were established during the New Culture Movement, but by 1920 many grew sceptical about their ability to bring about reforms.

-The CCP was founded on 1 July 1921 with the help of the Far Eastern Bureau of the Communist Party of the Soviet Union and Far Eastern Secretariat of the Communist International, according to the party's official account of its history.
-However, party documents suggest that the party's actual founding date was 23 July 1921, the first day of the 1st National Congress of the CCP.
-The founding National Congress of the CCP was held 23–31 July 1921.
-With only 50 members in the beginning of 1921, among them Chen Duxiu, Li Dazhao and Mao Zedong, the CCP organization and authorities grew tremendously.
+China's intellectual movements were fragmented in the early 1920s.
+The May Fourth Movement and the New Culture Movement had identified issues of broad concern to Chinese progressives, including anti-imperialism, support for nationalism, support for democracy, promotion of feminism, and rejection of traditional values.
+Proposed solutions among Chinese progressives differed significantly, however.

+The CCP's founding congress commenced on 23 July 1921.
+At the time, there were 57 members of the CCP and 13 Chinese delegates present at the founding.
 While it was originally held in a house in the Shanghai French Concession, French police interrupted the meeting on 30 July and the congress was moved to a tourist boat on South Lake in Jiaxing, Zhejiang province.
-A dozen delegates attended the congress, with neither Li nor Chen being able to attend, the latter sending a personal representative in his stead.
+Neither Li Dazhao nor Chen Duxiu attended, the latter sending a personal representative in his stead.
 The resolutions of the congress called for the establishment of a communist party as a branch of the Communist International (Comintern) and elected Chen as its leader.
-Chen then served as the first general secretary of the Communist Party and was referred to as "China's Lenin".
+Chen then served as the first general secretary of the CCP.